Purgatoire Valley Construction

 Earthmovers and Pipeline Construction

-With a well-honed business sense following a carefully crafted business plan supported by many, many years of experience, we are Purgatoire Valley Construction, Inc. and Purgatoire Valley Well Service.
+With a well-honed business sense following a carefully crafted business plan supported by many, many years of experience, we are Purgatoire Valley Construction, Inc. and PVC Services, proud family owned businesses.
 We excel at what we do, and we do a lot.

-Because of our expertise and our ability to get the job done right, Purgatoire Valley Construction, Inc., has become one of the largest employers in southern Colorado.
-We are poised on the brink of becoming one of the largest construction companies in the Rocky Mountain Region with new possibilities opening up in other areas of Colorado, and in New Mexico, Utah and Wyoming.
+Because of our many years of expertise and our ability to take on any challenge and get the job done right the first time, Purgatoire Valley Construction, Inc., has become one of the largest employers in southern Colorado.
+Even with the recent economic downturn, Purgatoire Valley is poised on becoming one of the larger construction companies in the Rocky Mountain Region with new possibilities opening up in other areas of Colorado, and in New Mexico, Utah, Wyoming, North Dakota and Montana.

 We have crews that specialize in utility construction and road building.
-One of the projects on our plate involves the near-complete rebuilding of several miles of brick street in the Corazon de Trinidad, the National Historic District that makes up the Heart of Trinidad, Colorado.
-This project involves repairing and/or replacing water and sewer mains, moving all above-ground utilities sub-surface, rebuilding storm drains, concrete-slabbing the roadbed, and resurfacing the street with brick, just as it was in the early 1900's (but without all the horse manure).
+One of the projects we completed involves the rebuilding of several blocks of brick street in the Corazon de Trinidad, the National Historic District that makes up the Heart of Trinidad, Colorado.
+This project included repairing and/or replacing water and sewer mains, moving all above-ground utilities sub-surface, rebuilding storm drains, concrete-slabbing the roadbed, and resurfacing the street with brick, just as it was in the early 1900's (but without all the horse manure).
+Another project we recently completed for the City of Trinidad was the Elm Street Improvement Project.
+This project created a brand new extension of Elm Street, connecting Chestnut Street to Linden Avenue.

-Our concrete crews cut their teeth doing residential prep and pours, then move on to commercial foundations and heavy industrial work.
-We also have crews that specialize in commercial and industrial steel building construction.
-With well-trained, motivated people, we have found that even the sky is no limit.
+Our concrete crews are top notch.
+We cut our teeth doing residential projects, then move on to larger commercial foundations and heavy industrial work.
+Some of our commercial projects include Army Corps of Engineers projects on Fort Carson and Pinon Canyon, along with numerous municipalities throughout Colorado and New Mexico.
+We also have crews that specialize in commercial and industrial steel building construction, along with wood framed or other types of buildings.
+With well-trained, safety orientated, highly motivated people, we have found that no project is outside our limits.

 We are a family owned and operated company, headquartered in the Victorian Jewel that is Trinidad, in Las Animas County, Colorado.
 This county is the size of the State of Connecticut but has only 15,000 residents (and more than 25,000 Rocky Mountain elk).
 We live in a pristine mountain and forest wonderland, and we work hard to keep it that way.
 Being as involved as we are in the natural gas development that is going on here allows us to set a very high bar in terms of preventing and mitigating possible damage to the environment.
 This is why we keep saying "motivated, well-trained and prepared."
 Our expertise and capability in this is also why we are invited into other natural resource developments in the Rocky Mountain Region.